tinymce/tinymce-docs/modules/ROOT/pages/react-zip.md

----
-layout: default
-title: Using the TinyMCE .zip package with the React framework
+# Using the TinyMCE .zip package with the React framework
-title_nav: Using a .zip package
+:title_nav: Using a .zip package
-description: A guide on integrating a .zip version of TinyMCE into the React framework.
+:description: A guide on integrating a .zip version of TinyMCE into the React framework.
-keywords: integration integrate react reactjs create-react-app tinymce-react
+:keywords: integration integrate react reactjs create-react-app tinymce-react
----

 {% assign productSource = "zip" %}